 For many years, if you as a business or as an individual wanted to send money overseas you instructed your bank to carry out the transaction.
-With no competition at all the banks were able to charge high fees and offer poor exchange rates but it was seen as a necessary evil to get a payment to its destination.
-Then in the late 1980s and early 1990s we started to see competition as Currency houses started to appear, initially these were typically Bureau de Change that started springing up on London streets and then in airports.
-Eventually offices were opened and these currency houses started offering a service for corporate clients and individuals, reducing or completely scrapping transaction fees and offering competitive rates of exchange.
+With no competition at all the banks were able to charge high fees and offer poor exchange rates.
+But this was seen as a necessary evil to get a payment to its destination.
+Then in the late 1980s and early 1990s we started to see competition as Currency houses started to appear.
+Initially these were typically Bureau de Change that started springing up on London streets and then in airports.
+Eventually offices were opened and these currency houses started offering a service for corporate clients and individuals.
+Reducing or completely scrapping transaction fees and offering competitive rates of exchange.

 So what do you need to know?
 Firstly, that who you are dealing with are regulated, most important.
 Secondly, have an idea of where the interbank rate is so that when you are quoted you know whether that seems a fair price or not.